What is a debt-to-income ratio for a mortgage?

 For conventional loans, most lenders focus on your back-end ratio — the overall tally of your debts vis-à-vis your income.
 Most conventional loans allow for a DTI ratio of no more than 45 percent, but some lenders will accept ratios as high as 50 percent if the borrower has compensating factors, such as a savings account with a balance equal to six months’ worth of housing expenses.

 It probably goes without saying: Lower is better.
 Lenders generally look for the ideal candidate’s front-end ratio to be no more than 28 percent, and the back-end ratio to be no higher than 36 percent.
-They then work backward to figure out how much of a mortgage and a mortgage payment you could afford.
+They then work backward to figure out how much of a mortgage loan and monthly payment you can afford.

 How to calculate your debt-to-income ratio

-You can calculate your DTI ratio before you apply for a mortgage, regardless of which kind of loan you’re looking to get.
+You can calculate your DTI ratio before applying for a mortgage, regardless of which kind of loan you want.

 Follow these steps to calculate your back-end DTI:

-1. Add up your monthly debt payments: Factor in all of your debt obligations, including rent and house payments, personal loans, auto loans, child support or alimony, student loans and credit card payments.
-If you’re applying with someone else, combine both of your monthly debts.
+- Add up your monthly debt payments: Factor in all your debt obligations, including rent and house payments, personal loans, auto loans, child support or alimony, student loans and credit card payments.
+If you’re applying with someone else, combine your monthly debts.
 Don’t include other monthly expenses like food and utilities.

 Debt-to-income ratio examples